Wednesday, July 31, 2024

 Now we are spending more time in our yard observing.
 Observing the changes in our landscape, ever-increasing, season-long flowering, insect and bird diversity, and their life behaviors.
 One does not need to be an Emily Dickinson, or Charles Darwin to be committed to the close examination of nature.
 As they were, we are enchanted by the wondrous complexity of nature.

-I started a dedicated approach to observing and recording insects in the yard in 2020 ( I call it 'inverting'). iNaturalist reports that I recorded over 1,000 insect species from 2020 to July 2024 in our yard.
+I started a dedicated approach to observing and recording insects in the yard in 2020 ( I call it 'inverting'). iNaturalist reports that I recorded nearly 1,000 insect species from 2020 to July 2024 in our yard.
 A few were the first (on iNaturalist) reported as observed in Vermont. *

 There are approximately 21,400 species of invertebrate species in VT.
 (VT F&W).